 Columbia River Wetlands

-Monitoring and restoring water levels in the Columbia Wetlands to enhance ecosystem functionality for communities and biodiversity.
+Through monitoring, restoration, and long-term planning in the Columbia Wetlands, Living Lakes Canada works to enhance ecosystem function for both communities and biodiversity.

 PROGRAM GOAL